Welcome to today's edition of the Rush 24-7 podcast.

 That leaves Marco Rubio.

-But don't not to worry, because on Sunday, Marco Rubio won his first primary in Puerto Rico.
+But don't not to worry because on Sunday, Marco Rubio won his first primary in Puerto Rico.

-He's now the anointed establishment candidate, and the Republican establishment, after losing everywhere, after after losing to Ted Cruz in Texas uh and uh l losing uh to Trump in uh in Louisiana and and New Hampshire, and uh the Republican establishment has finally found its firewall in Puerto Rico.
+And the Republican establishment, after losing everywhere, after losing to Ted Cruz in Texas and losing to Trump in Louisiana and New Hampshire, and the Republican establishment has finally found its firewall in Puerto Rico.

 They earn like Episcopalians but vote like Puerto Ricans.

-Seventy two percent of Puerto Ricans voted for Marco Rubio.
+72% of Puerto Ricans voted for Marco Rubio.

-Uh and this is the genius of the Republican Party now.
+And this is the genius of the Republican Party now.

-Uh you know, Marco Rubio has taken the weakness of Dole, McCain, and Romney to a whole new level.
+You know, Marco Rubio has taken the weakness of Dole, McCain, and Romney to a whole new level.

 He's only competitive in non-voting territories.

-That's that's brilliant.
+That's brilliant.

-If we could hold a primary where else doesn't get to vote, uh uh Guam Guam, we could g Guam is a territory, uh so we don't know how the Guam vote is gonna.
+Guam, Guam, Guam is a territory, so we don't know how the Guam vote is going.

-Oh, there's the US Virgin Islands.
+Oh, there's the U.S. Virgin Islands.

 I don't think that'll be enough.